 It is incredibly common for long-running, service-based applications to run only for handful of years before being replaced or decommissioned.
 There are many systems that have been running for far longer than they should, but clearly this is an industry that operates in short time frames if we are shocked to discover things that have been running for over ten years.

-So, while Eiffel or Brunel have a legacy of physical structures to their name, I am only half way through my own life and witness to whole teams of engineers work tirelessly to replace and tear down whole service and applications I had a personal hand in designing, building and deploying.
+So, while Eiffel or Brunel have a legacy of physical structures to their name, I am only half way through my own life and witness to whole teams of engineers working tirelessly to replace and tear down whole service and applications I had a personal hand in designing, building and deploying.

 I have observed many software developers fall into an emotional trap of having a personal investment in code they have written and applications they have worked on.
 They seek to continue to fix unresolved issues, even when the business does not need them fixed.
 They want to continue to maintain these systems, even when there are diminishing returns in doing so.
 At worst, they might get upset or angry at the idea that these applications are no longer valued and are inevitibly going to be decommissioned.